pietergreyling/create_an_ethereum2_staking_validator/README.md

 ## Overview

-This is a step-by-step guide on how to create an Ethereum staking validator using Ethereum's official Staking Deposit CLI and Staking Deposit Contract.
+This is a step-by-step guide on how to create an Ethereum staking validator using Ethereum's official Staking Deposit CLI.

 ## Important Notes and Risks